A fierce oni warrior associated with Ōeyama legends.

 The oni becomes a presence of pressure rather than spectacle.

-Modern reinterpretations often frame Ibaraki Dōji as an anti-hero or tragic figure—one who resists domination rather than embodying pure evil.
-Gender-fluid portrayals and psychological depth emphasize adaptability and persistence.
+Modern reinterpretations often frame Ibaraki Dōji as an anti-hero or tragic figure — one who resists domination rather than embodying pure evil.
+Gender-fluid portrayals and added psychological depth emphasize adaptability, survival, and persistence.

-In contemporary media, Ibaraki Dōji frequently symbolizes rebellion against imposed order, making the legend resonate in modern contexts of resistance and identity.
+In contemporary media, Ibaraki Dōji frequently symbolizes rebellion against imposed order, authority, and fixed identity.
+The legend is thus recontextualized as a narrative of resistance rather than monstrosity.

 The myth endures because defiance endures.